E-LiyonCodeSantex/airbnb-clone-project/README.md

 Each team member plays a vital role in delivering a high-quality, user-centered booking platform that aligns with business goals and technical best practices.

+## 🧩 UI Component Patterns

+To ensure consistency, reusability, and scalability across the Airbnb Clone application, the following UI components will be designed and implemented:

+### 🔹 Navbar
+- Contains the logo, search input, and user navigation menu
+- Responsive menu toggle for mobile views
+- May include language selector or login/logout buttons

+### 🔹 Property Card
+- Displays a preview of each property on listing pages
+- Includes image, name/title, location, price per night, and rating
+- Favorite/like button for quick saves
+- Designed for responsiveness in grid layouts

+### 🔹 Footer
+- Contains links to company info, privacy policy, and terms
+- Social media icons and contact information
+- Copyright notice
+- Maintains consistent spacing and accessibility structure

+---

+Each component will follow modern accessibility and responsive design best practices.
+Components will be styled consistently using the previously defined color and typography guidelines, and will be built with scalability in mind for integration with dynamic data as the project progresses